flybywiresim/docs/docs/fbw-a32nx/support/index.md

 ## 2. How to Troubleshoot

-!!! warning "Before reporting an issue on the FlyByWire Discord or on GitHub please follow this troubleshoot steps first."
+!!! warning "Before reporting an issue on the FlyByWire Discord or on GitHub, please follow this troubleshooting steps first."

 Please follow the steps below.
-If you can't reproduce the issue until the last item in the list then it is most likely NOT a FlyByWire A32NX issue.
+If you can't reproduce the issue until the last item in the list, then it is most likely NOT a FlyByWire A32NX issue.

 1. Read [3.
 Research Known Issues](#3-research-known-issues)
 - **Make sure the issue is reproducible!**<br/>
     Issues which happen only once can have many causes.
-These can usually not be investigated or fixed as they can't be reproduced by the FlyByWire team.
-To do so restart the sim and try to create the same situation again (e.g. same airports, route, livery, time of day, weather, etc.).
+These usually cannot be investigated or fixed, as they can't be reproduced by the FlyByWire team.
+To do so, restart the sim and try to create the same situation again (e.g. same airports, route, livery, time of day, weather, etc.).
-- If the issue is reproducible do a **test in a different situation** (different airports, route, weather, etc.).
+- If the issue is reproducible, do a **test in a different situation** (different airports, route, weather, etc.).
-- If the issue is still reproducible please do a **test with another aircraft** (preferably a default Microsoft Flight Simulator aircraft).
-If the issue is reproducible with other aircraft it is most likely **not** a FlyByWire A32NX issue.
-If it is not reproducible with other aircraft follow the next steps.
+- If the issue is still reproducible, please do a **test with another aircraft** (preferably a default Microsoft Flight Simulator aircraft).
+If the issue is reproducible with other aircraft, it is most likely **not** a FlyByWire A32NX issue.
+If it is not reproducible with other aircraft, follow the next steps.
 - To make sure the issue you are experiencing is not caused by a conflict with other add-ons or liveries ***remove everything (really everything!) from your [Community Folder](#community-folder-content)** and perform a [clean reinstall](../installation.md#clean-install-steps) of the A32NX with the [FlyByWire Installer](https://api.flybywiresim.com/installer){target=new}.
 - Also **ensure no other 3rd party software** such as FSUIPC, SPAD.neXt, YourControls, FS2Crew, etc. **is running** while you are troubleshooting.
-- If the issue is not already known and is reproducible please** take screenshots or a video clearly showing your issue** and continue with chapter [4.
+- If the issue is not already known and is reproducible, please** take screenshots or a video clearly showing your issue** and continue with chapter [4.
 Report Issue on Discord](#4-report-issue-on-discord).

-!!! warning "Please really do this as >90% of all reported issues are caused by conflicts with other mods and liveries, etc. Unfortunately Microsoft Flight Simulator 2020 is very sensitive to conflicts between mods and liveries."
+!!! warning "Please really do this as >90% of all reported issues are caused by conflicts with other mods and liveries, etc. Unfortunately, Microsoft Flight Simulator 2020 is very sensitive to conflicts between mods and liveries."

 ##  3. Research Known Issues

 Read the [Reported Issues](reported-issues.md) section - most issues users encounter are already on this list.

-If you have a github account please also see [Issues](https://github.com/flybywiresim/a32nx/issues){target=new} there.
+If you have a GitHub account, please also see [Issues](https://github.com/flybywiresim/a32nx/issues){target=new} there.
 Please also use the search for your particular issue.

 Join our Discord server [:fontawesome-brands-discord:{: .discord } - **Discord Link**](https://discord.gg/flybywire){target=new} in channel #a32nx-support and do the following: